-ReConnect - Senior Socialization: serves adults and older adults who may be isolated and/or homebound but are experiencing the onset of serious psychiatric illness, particularly of those appearing later in life, including depression.
+ReConnect-Socialization Program: Serves adults and older adults who may be isolated but are experiencing the onset of serious psychiatric illness, particularly of those appearing later in life, including depression.
 The program brings trained, friendly culturally/linguistically competent visitors to the homes of isolated adults and older adults with the task of decreasing the sense of isolation those individuals may feel and increasing opportunities for them to socialize with others.

-Risk Reduction, Education and Community Health (REACH) - Outreach and Engagement Team: provides mental health and wellness activities to adults in Orange County who are homeless/at risk for homelessness/in transitional housing, and who are at risk of mental illness and/or behavioral health problems.
+Risk Reduction, Education and Community Health (REACH) - Outreach and Engagement Team: Provides mental health and wellness activities to adults in Orange County who are homeless/at risk for homelessness/in transitional housing, and who are at risk of mental illness and/or behavioral health problems.
 The primary goal is to introduce and/or enhance healthy coping skills and support access to all community services.

-Stigma Reduction: the community-based Stigma Reduction Training is one in which performance arts are used as a medium to reach out to community members at middle schools, high schools, and other community sites for the purposes of increasing community (a) awareness about the prevalence of mental illness; (b) knowledge of adaptive help-seeking behavior; (c) awareness of mental health resources in the community; and (d) tolerance and compassion toward persons with a mental illness.
+Stigma Reduction: A community-based program in which performance arts are used as a medium to reach out to community members at r community sites for the purposes of increasing community (a) awareness about the prevalence of mental illness; (b) knowledge of adaptive help-seeking behavior; (c) awareness of mental health resources in the community; and (d) tolerance and compassion toward persons with a mental illness.